-For secondary - One course from the following is required.
+For PreK-12 - One course from the following is required.

-HIST 105 World Civilization I 3
+HIST 105 World Civilization I }

-HIST 106 World Civilization II 3
+HIST 106 World Civilization II }

-HIST 220 American History I 3
+HIST 220 American History I }

-HIST 221 American History II 3
+HIST 221 American History II }

 KSDE Standard #3: The educator understands the role that mathematics plays in everyday life, is able to use basic mathematical and statistical concepts in solving the problems of everyday life, and is able to communicate with others about these concepts.